0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 WIllyRodriguezWasTaken [willy + song] is a two-person band of different artists that collaborated together.
 Both of these individuals have a limited Internet footprint as much of their personal life has been either scrubbed or never posted.
 Both of the artists also often jump between  pseudonyms when they release their own music as well, which often makes it hard to describe exactly how they came to be for this album.
 However, this section will describe the information available about each artist and how they came together to form this band.

 Willy, which is also been known to be called “Gabe,” is a biracial american artist who is very private when it comes to online interactions.
 Before meeting the co-artist, he published his solo albums underneath the name “midwestern roadkill.”
 Today, he has abandoned this name and now publishes underneath the name “squee.”
-He often attributes himself to his distinct lyrics that share personal stories that others often fail to accomplish in the bedroom pop genre.
-This often attributes him to being the “face” of WRWT during their time together [midwestern roadkill-squee].
+He often attributes them-self to his distinct lyrics that share personal stories that others often fail to accomplish in the bedroom pop genre.
+This often attributes them to being the “face” of WRWT during their time together [midwestern roadkill-squee].

 Alex Amesbury, on the other hand, is a lot more vocal about his life.
 Hailing from Endmonton Alberta, this Canadian-American artist has an long-running history with music.
 Since the age of 14, he has been playing multiple instruments and is often attributed to the genius behind WRWT.
 Going under the pseudonym of “Star Starer”, he released two albums and various singles before and during his time as a duo act.
 However, while making music, he also has to balance his 40-hour work weeks being a full-time carpenter and framer.
 Today, he continues to release music under the “drug bug” name since 2023, which has seen massive success in the underground scene [star starer-drug bug].